droanr/tweeter/README.md

 The following **additional** features are implemented:

 - [x] Tweet timestamp formatted to relative time similar to the twitter app
+- [x] User can see a media image in the tweet if any ont he tweets view
 - [x] Placeholder in ComposeTextView appears/disappears with the cursor at the beginning how twitter app does it.
 - [x] Details view shows in reply to screenname and retweeted by screename in details view like the twitter app
 - [x] Links are clickable in tweets view